banner

 Now go out and encourage your men.
 I swear by the LORD that if you don’t go out, not a man will be left with you by nightfall.
 This will be worse for you than all the calamities that have come upon you from your youth till now” (2 Samuel 19:5-7, NIV).

-It is true—they did their job—they protected the king and won the battle, although it was through their victory that Absalom is dead.
-Joab is right; if David does not encourage his troops, they will desert him because they fought bravely for their king.
-That, however, does not make David’s duties any easier.
+It’s true—they did their job—they protected the king and won the battle, but with their victory, Absalom is dead.
+Joab is right; if David doesn’t encourage his troops, they’ll desert him because they fought bravely for their king.
+That, however, doesn’t make David’s duties any easier.

 The Opportunity for a Restart

-Having lost King Absalom, the ten tribes of Israel soon want David back on the throne.
-David’s estrangement from Israel during his exile, and the defeat of Absalom, however, cause hard feelings between the tribes of Israel and Judah.
+The ten tribes of Israel soon want David back on the throne, having lost King Absalom.
+David’s separation from Israel during his exile and the defeat of Absalom create tension between the tribes of Israel and Judah.

 The ten tribes of Israel and the tribe of Judah are divided, and David needs to reunite them.
 How does he do it?
-First, David does not seek revenge but forgives those who offended and abused him.
+First, David doesn’t seek revenge but forgives those who offended and abused him.

 Not holding grudges and putting our feelings aside can make it possible to begin again.
 We need to forgive and not keep a record of wrongs.